-“Processing” is the generic term used in the GDPR to refer to any operation on personal data.
-Indeed, the GDPR applies to the processing of personal data.
+“Processing” is the generic term used in the GDPR to refer to any operation performed on personal data.

-The consequence of this very broad definition is that the scope of application of the GDPR is very wide.
-Basically, any operation on personal data, whatever the operation, is a processing of personal data which must be listed by the controller, under the aegis of the Data Protection Officer.
-It should be noted that a subcontractor (or service provider) may carry out data processing on behalf of the company in question.
-In this case, it will be necessary to redouble vigilance and to integrate all the actors in the GDPR compliance process.
+Given this broad definition, the scope of application of the GDPR is also very broad.
+Basically, any operation on personal data falls within the scope of processing.
+It must therefore be listed by the data controller, who is supervised by the Data Protection Officer.
+A subcontractor (or service provider) can perform data processing on behalf of an organization.
+In this case, processing operations must be carefully designed and integrate all the actors in the GDPR compliance process.

 What is data collection?

-The collection of personal data is, as its name indicates, the action of gathering personal information on one or more people by whatever means (form, by hand during a physical meeting, database retrieval, etc.), whatever the purpose (marketing, HR, sales, etc.).
+The collection of personal data is the action of gathering personal information on one or more persons by whatever means (via form, note-taking during a physical meeting, database retrieval, etc.) and for whatever purpose (marketing, HR, sales, etc.).

-Collecting data is the first step when you want to do processing (whether for business or internally for HR).
+Data collection is the first step of data processing (whether for business reasons or HR management).

-Collecting data has a considerable impact on its security and on the protection of the privacy of individuals.
-This is why all these practices are strictly regulated by the GDPR.
-Indeed, the latter has come to provide a regulatory framework in order to limit the abusive collection of personal data and thus to ensure the protection of their data.
+Collecting data impacts data security and the protection of personal privacy.
+That’s why all these practices are strictly regulated by the GDPR.
+The latter has come to provide a regulatory framework designed to restrict abusive collection of personal data, and to ensure its protection.

-This is where the principle of legal basis comes into play (we are thinking in particular of consent, which plays an essential part in the process of respecting individual rights and freedoms).
+This is where the principle of legal basis comes into play (mainly with regard to consent, which plays a central role in the protection of individual rights and freedoms).

-In this respect, the GDPR enshrines the principle of minimisation in the collection of personal data and provides that “personal data collected must be adequate, relevant and limited to what is necessary for the purposes for which they are processed”.
+The GDPR enshrines the principle of minimization with regard to the collection of personal data.
+This principle provides that “the personal data collected must be adequate, relevant and limited to what is necessary for the purposes for which it is processed”.

-In other words, companies must now only collect personal data for specific purposes and in proportions appropriate to them.
-It will therefore be mandatory to indicate the type of data collected and the reason why the collection is necessary.
+In other words, organizations may only collect personal data for specific purposes and proportionate to these purposes.
+They are therefore required to indicate the type of data collected and the reasons why such collection is necessary.

-This will ensure full transparency between the data controller, the originator of the collection, the data subject and provide better data protection guarantees.
+This ensures full transparency between the data controller, the originator of the collection, and the data subject, and provides better data protection guarantees.

-Find out which companies have been sanctioned for illegal data processing
+Find out which companies have been fined for illegal data processing

-Whether the law text, they all agree on limiting the retention of personal data over time.
-Indeed, they indicate that the retention must be proportionate to the purpose of the processing.
+All the legal texts agree on limiting the retention time of personal data, and that such retention must be proportionate to the purpose of the processing.

 Some legal texts set a retention period.
-In the absence of these, the data controller is obliged to set a period of time that is proportionate to the objective and purpose of the processing.
-Once this period has been exceeded, the controller must delete or anonymise the personal data of the persons concerned.
+If no such period is indicated, the data controller is required to determine a period of time that is proportionate to the objective and purpose of the processing.
+Beyond this period, the controller must delete or anonymize the personal data.

-a prospect’s personal data must be deleted if he or she has not responded to any solicitation for 3 years or more
+a prospect’s personal data must be deleted if they have not responded to any solicitation for 3 years or more